-- 1) Recording of business transactions. - 2) Amount invested in business by the proprietor. - 3) A person to whom amount is payable. - 4) Exchange between two persons. - 5) Excess of expenses over income - 6) A person whose assets are sufficient enough to meet business obligations. - 7) Book-keeping is providing all required financial information to the businessman. - 8) Property of any description owned by Proprietor. - 9) Assets which remain in the business for only for short time and can be converted into cash very easily. - 10) Allowance is given on catalogue price of goods
+- 1) Recording of business transactions. - 2) Amount invested in business by the proprietor. - 3) A person to whom amount is payable. - 4) Exchange between two persons. - 5) Excess of expenses over income - 6) A person whose assets are sufficient enough to meet business obligations. - 7) Art and science of recording business transactions. - 8) Property of any description owned by Proprietor. - 9) Assets which remain in the business for only for short time and can be converted into cash very easily. - 10) Allowance is given on catalogue price of goods